easybuilders/easybuild-tutorial/docs/comparison_other_tools/README.md

-Despite wide adoption in the scientific community `conda` is not a good fit for HPC systems for a number of reasons, including poor support for multi-user environment, a lack of focus on performance, heavily relying on the home directory (which usually is limited in size on HPC systems), etc. See [this link](https://docs.computecanada.ca/wiki/Anaconda/en) for a more detailed discussion.
+Despite wide adoption in the scientific community `conda` is not a good fit for HPC systems for a number of reasons, including poor support for multi-user environments, a lack of focus on performance, heavily relying on the home directory (which usually is limited in size on HPC systems), and more.
+See [this link](https://docs.computecanada.ca/wiki/Anaconda/en) for a more detailed discussion.

 In addition, software installed via `conda` usually does not mix well with software installed through environment modules.